AlexanderEggers/hitogo/README.md

                 .showDelayed("TestHint", 1000);
 }

-//Here is a more complex hint that has two buttons, a title and a message: public void someMethod() {
+//Here is a more complex alert that has two buttons, a title and a message: public void someMethod() {
   ...
   HitogoButtonObject button = Hitogo.with(this)